 My father died at the age of 53, following years of bad health.
-As of writing this, I’m within a 15 year window of when he died.
+As of writing this, I’m within a 15-year window of when he died.
 That scares the heck out of me!

-Military requires me to stay fit
+The military requires me to stay fit.

 I’ve always had a unique ability to bounce back from injuries and sickness.
 Since I’ve been in the military, I’ve been sent home or recycled more times than I know how to count now.
 I’ve been sick, bruised, cold, hungry, infected, cut, broken and more.
-The most memorable was when I broke my foot during training.
+But, the most memorable was when I broke my foot during training.

 In addition to military requirements to stay fit, my specific role demands it of me.
-As an infantry officer, I am expected to lead from the front and I have no desire to be an out of shape officer.
+As an infantry officer, I am expected to lead from the front, and I have no desire to be an out-of-shape officer.
 I feel my role requires me to be one of the fittest soldiers in my unit.

-Being fit feels amazing!
+Being fit feels fantastic!

 Have you found your fix yet?

 As I have shared what works for me, I still have a long way to go.
-Just because I have figured out what works for me, doesn’t mean I don’t struggle.
+Just because I have figured out what works for me doesn’t mean I don’t struggle.
 It is a constant challenge for me to stay committed to my diet, get up and hit the gym, and stay on top of my health checkups.
 But I do know what is required of me and work hard to get there.

 What is your fitness story?